mrneo240/cglm/README.md

 it will compile docs into build folder, you can run index.html inside that function.

 ## How to use
-If you want to use the inline versions of functions, then include the main header
+If you want to use inline versions of funcstions then; include main header
 ```C
 #include <cglm/cglm.h>
 ```
 the header will include all headers.
-Then call the func you want e.g. rotate vector by axis:
+Then call func you want e.g. rotate vector by axis:
 ```C
 glm_vec3_rotate(v1, glm_rad(45), (vec3){1.0f, 0.0f, 0.0f});
 ```